Introduction

 Leucine Dipeptide

-Leucine: Longer branched chain, more conformational freedom.
+Leucine: Longer branched chain with more conformational freedom.

 Special Chemistry